Is Lightning AC or DC ?

 What is Lightning?

-Lightning is a natural phenomenon of electrostatic discharge caused by two electrically charged neighbor clouds in the atmosphere (known as Direct Stroke) or between electrostatically charged clouds and earth (known as Electrostatic Induction Stroke) followed by a thunderstorm on ground with audible sound.
-The lightning discharge may release a billion of joules of energy, produce very high temperature (up to 30k°C) plasma and magnetic radiation and flashes as visible light due to the very fast flow of electrons.
-There are multiple types of lightning viz, Thunderclouds, Head Lightning and Dry Lightning etc.
+Lightning is a natural electrostatic discharge that occurs between two electrically charged neighboring clouds (known as a Direct Stroke) or between electrostatically charged clouds and the earth (known as an Electrostatic Induction Stroke), often accompanied by thunder.
+This discharge can release billions of joules of energy, generate extremely high temperatures (up to 30,000°C), produce plasma, and emit magnetic radiation and flashes of visible light due to the rapid movement of electrons.
+There are various types of lightning, including thundercloud lightning, head lightning, and dry lightning.

 Related Posts: